 |

-As soon as it's ready for occupancy in 2008, the Athenee Residence will become the Asian Headquarters for The House of Corkscrew-Balloon Dot Com.
-Until then, we are monitoring construction progress and providing updates.
+The Athenee Residence is the new Asian Headquarters for The House of Corkscrew-Balloon Dot Com.
+As the building went from breaking ground to final touches, we monitored its construction progress and provided updates.

 The old journals become more fun to revisit with each passing year, as we look back on them with some perspective.
 Years from now, these will be the primary resources of historians.

-We recently took a look back at 2005, and we've completed a compilation of all of 2005's journals!
-There are lots of corkscrews, lots of dinners, trips back and forth between Bangkok and Fort Lauderdale ... and more.
+We recently took a look back at 2007.
+There are lots of travels, lots of dinners, trips back and forth between Bangkok and Fort Lauderdale ... and more.

 And you can revisit the following years, too.
 We invite you to live in the past!